fpereiro/teishi/readme.md

 `teishi.v` is a function that receives three arguments:
 - `functionName`, a string.
 This argument is optional.
 - `rule`, which is a teishi rule (simple or complex).
 This argument is required.
-- `mute`, a boolean flag.
-This argument is optional.
+- `apres`, an optional argument that can be set to either `true` or a function.

 `rule` is a simple or complex teishi rule.
 We've already explained these in the previous two sections.